HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/servers/new-hpovserverprofiletemplate.md

 ### -Affinity &lt;String&gt;

-In a server profile, the Affinity control sets the `remove-and`-replace behavior for blade servers.
+In a server profile, the Affinity control sets the remove-and-replace behavior for blade servers.
 If you apply a server profile to a blade server and the server is subsequently removed from the device bay, the Affinity setting controls whether the server profile is reapplied when you insert a server blade into the empty bay.
 Server profiles for rack servers do not have affinity.

 Accepted values are either "Bay" or "BayAndServer".
 Default is "Bay".